-Irresistible homemade chocolate peanut butter cups – Make them in an ice cube tray, and just take one right out whenever a craving hits!
+Make these irresistible homemade chocolate peanut butter cups in an ice cube tray, and take one right out whenever a chocolate craving hits!

 Reason number 5,789 that you really need to buy an ice cube tray.